pzehrel/autobg/packages/babel-macro/README.md

   },
   babel: {
     plugins: [
-      'babel-plugin-macros',
+      // You can also use .babel-plugin-macrosrc.js
+      ['babel-plugin-macros', {
+        autobg: defineAutobgMacro({
+          unit: 'px',
+        }),
+      }],
       ['babel-plugin-styled-components', { displayName: true }],
     ],
   },
 } satisfies CracoConfig
 ```

-> Note: The Webpack configuration example above uses craco, but it's also applicable to other Webpack configurations as long as the babel plugins are properly configured.
+> Note: The above Webpack configuration example uses craco, but it's also applicable to other Webpack configurations as long as the babel plugins are properly configured.

 ## 🎯 Usage Example